fwd/reddit/README.md

 **Sentiment**: Data includes sentiment score.
 We use a AFINN-165 wordlist and Emoji Sentiment Ranking to perform sentiment analysis on arbitrary blocks of input text.

-**Source:** Headlines are compiled from Reddit.com every 24 hours.
-Please note, 'published' data point is when it was published on Reddit, not the article's published date.
+**Source:** Headlines are compiled from Reddit.com every 1 hour.
+Please note, 'published' data point is when a headline was published on Reddit, not the article's website.

+**Subreddits**: r/news, r/worldnews, r/technology, r/television, r/entertaiment, r/politics

 ## Keep Project Alive